Francesco-Calabrese/Awesome-Miner-Update-Checker/README.md

 Operation
 ----
 This program was created for a Windows 10 environment.
 First obtain a Twilio account (free) - see below.
 Next create the Input Data text file.
-Using the command prompt (start -> cmd), navigate to the main.exe and launch.
+Using the command prompt (start -> cmd), navigate to the Awesome_Miner_Update_Checker.exe and launch.
 Exit the program by using Ctrl-X.

 Once launched, the program will create a database (SQLite) named INFO and get the current version of Awesome Miner.
 Every day at 0700, it will check online (https://www.awesomeminer.com/download/setup/releaseinfo.txt) for the current version of Awesome Miner.
 If a new version is found, it will send a SMS message to the provided phone number.
 Once the SMS message is sent, the program will exit.
 You should update Awesome Miner and then rerun this program.